AdobeDocs/commerce-operations.en/help/installation/tutorials/extensions.md

 Extensions include:

--  Modules (extend Magento capabilities)
+-  Modules (extend Adobe Commerce and Magento Open Source capabilities)
 -  Themes (change the look and feel of your [storefront](https://glossary.magento.com/storefront) and Admin)
 -  Language packages (localize the storefront and Admin)